nathaliefil/uroboros/QuickGuide.md

 }
 ```

 Structure If executes commands in curly brackets only if condition is satisfied.
+Comparing conditions use characters: >, >=, <, <=,
+!=, =.

 ```
 files{